Ever wonder where your coffee comes from? Fairtrade products can be a low cost tool for social responsibility and engagement.

 HR plays a crucial role in demonstrating an organization’s commitment to and recognition of corporate social responsibility (CSR) initiatives, and with good reason – CSR has a proven impact on employee engagement and retention.

-Whilst each year many organisations endeavour to take part in at least one major CSR initiative, demonstrating a daily commitment to recognising a company’s impact on society is pretty much unheard of – or is it?
-How about if every time an employee brews a cup of tea or coffee, they could rest assured the organisation is going the extra mile in considering their impact?
-Enter Fairtrade status for workplaces.
+Every year most organizations endeavour to take part in at least one major CSR initiative, but demonstrating a daily commitment to recognizing a company’s impact on society is pretty much unheard of – or is it?
+What if every time an employee brews a cup of tea or coffee, they could rest assured the organization is going the extra mile in considering their impact?
+Enter fairtrade for workplaces.

 Even the small adjustment in coffee, tea and sugar can make a big difference to growers overseas, says Fairtrade Canada director of communications Michael Zelmer.

 “As awareness of fairtrade increases we’re seeing demand grow.
 The idea that people get a fair day’s pay for a fair day’s work resonates with people,” says Zelmer.
 “The range is good so you can get a fairtrade equivalent for pretty much any quality or price point.
 There are even organic options.”